Cognifly/cognibot/README.md

 ### Cognibot Options

 Cognibot has a number of fields that provide further customization:
+* MaxPages : By default, the max is 100.

 * HttpClient : By default, the Fetcher uses the net/http default Client to make requests.
 A different client can be set on the Fetcher.HttpClient field.